BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 The roots of many tech gurus can be traced back to counterculture environments that advocated individual freedom, non-conformity, free love, drugs, and rock music.

 Guided by this vision, counterculturalists and technologists alike came together to reimagine computers as tools for personal liberation, to build communities in virtual and decidedly alternative spaces, and to explore bold new social frontiers.
 Despite the internet never truly escaping power concentration, it provided many people with a compelling vision of a potential future; a fever dream of an alternative societal structure.
+We once believed that digital communication networks would draw us closer together.
+Today, this naive assumption has been shattered.
+As McLuhan posited: *The medium is the message*, and the content of communication is relatively insignificant.
+Now, we inhabit a *tribal global village*, oversaturated with meaning.
-But what happened to this dream?
+So, what became of this dream?

 ## Ecstatic Individualism

-One might contend that the fault lay in the Left's inability to take collective and assertive action.
+I am not suggesting that certain malevolent individuals or corporations are responsible for the commercialization of the internet.
+Such an individualistic perspective is exactly what has ushered us into this precarious state of social, economic, and ecological existence.
+It's time to accept that individuals, on their own, possess no such power.
+If we wish to surmount the problems of our era, adopting a non-moralistic, systemic approach is essential.

-Undeniably, some were actively working to reshape material realities through collective activism, while others focused on changing people's perspectives.
+Undeniably, in the sixties, the activists actively worked together to reshape material realities through collective activism, while others focused on changing people's perspectives.
 The former group accepted bureaucracy, hierarchy, and organization, whereas the latter worked to dismantle these structures, advocating for small-scale technologies, the use of LSD, and so forth.
 While this anarchistic impulse might appear attractive, personal freedom in a tightly interconnected society either arises from collective negotiation or from individual dominance over others.
 Unstructured drug use equates to having an escape kit bereft of an operational guide